Submitty/submitty.github.io/_docs/developer/migrations.md

     This will update `migration/migrator/data/submitty_db.sql` and `migration/migrator/data/course_tables.sql`.
     If you only wish to update one of them, you can use just `-e master` for `submitty_db.sql` and `-e course` and `course_tables.sql`.

+4. Lastly, you should verify that the edits made to the database schema(s) match what you intended to edit in the following file(s):

+    `GIT_CHECKOUT/Submitty/migration/data/submitty_db.sql`
+    `GIT_CHECKOUT/Submitty/migration/data/course_tables.sql`

+    If the edits are not inline with what you intended, you may have to modify your new migration in order to achieve the desired result.